Search the site:

 How are portfolios related to pages and posts?

 Portfolios are something permanent so they should be part of the static(pages) content.
-But because they could utilize attributes and customs fields like WordPress posts (for example, categories and tags), portfolios are often built with blog posts functionalities.
+But because they could utilize attributes and custom fields like WordPress posts (for example, categories and tags), portfolios are often built with blog post functionalities.

 What is cornerstone content?
 Should I use only pages for it?